YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Shared_Objects.md

 |---------------|---------|-----------------------------|:-------------:|
 | `end`         | string  | The end time of the period.
 (Timestamp, <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO 8601</a>)    | Always      |
 | `start`       | string  | The start time of the period.
 (Timestamp, <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO 8601</a>)    | Always      |

+### Remarks
+Expressions such as "today," "this week," or "this month" used by the user are defined by the following range of time:

+* "Today": The time range begins at 00:00:00 of the current date and ends at 23:59:59 of the current date.
+* "This week": The time range begins at 00:00:00 of the {{ book.ServiceEnv.FirstDayOfWeekInClovaHome }}of the current week and ends at 23:59:59 of the {{ book.ServiceEnv.LastDayOfWeekInClovaHome }} of the current week.
+* "This month": The time range begins at 00:00:00 of the first day of the current month and ends at 23:59:59 of the last day of the current month.

+At the time of processing a request, the end time (`end`) of the period used in special expressions like above can be a time in the future that is yet to come.
+Depending on the situation, data must be handled by considering the handling time as the end time.

+Both the start time (`start`) and end time (`end`) can be a time in the future like "tomorrow," "next week," or "next month" and such expressions may be used when the user requests for predictive information.

+* "Tomorrow": The time range begins at 00:00:00 of the day after the current date and ends at 23:59:59 of the day after the current date.
+* "Next week": The time range begins at 00:00:00 of the {{ book.ServiceEnv.FirstDayOfWeekInClovaHome }} of the week after the current week and ends at 23:59:59 of the {{ book.ServiceEnv.LastDayOfWeekInClovaHome }} of the week after the current week.
+* "Next month": The time range begins at 00:00:00 of the first day of the month after the current month and ends at 23:59:59 of the last day of the month after the current month.

 ### Object Example
 {% raw %}